CME Credits

 Target Audience

-The 2023 Annual Meeting is designed to address the continuing medical education needs of anesthesiologists, anesthesiologists-in-training, anesthesia investigators, and allied health professionals who conduct research, practice, or intend to practice in any area of general anesthesia, subspecialty anesthesia, or pain management.
+This activity is designed for anesthesiologists, anesthesiologists-in-training, anesthesia investigators, and allied health professionals who conduct research, practice, or intend to practice in any area of general anesthesia, subspecialty anesthesia, or pain management.

-• Evaluate gaps in their knowledge, behavior, and patient outcomes that may result in a need for additional education and training.
+- Evaluate gaps in their knowledge, behavior, and patient outcomes that may result in a need for additional education and

-• Develop and apply strategies for integrating new knowledge and behaviors into their professional practice.
+- Develop and apply strategies for integrating new knowledge and behaviors into their professional

 Credit Designation Statement